 The interviews were mostly held in Russian, and the data were put together in a table (spreadsheet), aggregated and mapped.

-This site contains the actual database on Daghestanian multilingualism with a practical search interface.
+This site contains the actual database on Dagestanian multilingualism with a practical search interface.
 You can choose different parameters (particular villages, neighborhoods, years of birth, genders, native languages, and second languages) and build your own graphs and diagrams.
 In May 2017, the site contained information about the multilingual repertoire of the residents of 38 villages.

 Each chapter of the book will be devoted to one geographic cluster containing two to four neighboring villages.
 Each chapter will consist of a paper which describes the economic and social aspects of a particular cluster, and reports the results of our sociolinguistic survey.
 Apart from the description, each chapter will contain several maps.

-Separate chapters are planned to discuss general topics such as the level of Arabic literacy in different parts of Daghestan, as it is viewed from our research, as well as the distribution of several major languages as second languages (Avar, Kumyk, Azerbaijani) and gender patterns of multilingualism.
+Separate chapters are planned to discuss general topics such as the level of Arabic literacy in different parts of Dagestan, as it is viewed from our research, as well as the distribution of several major languages as second languages (Avar, Kumyk, Azerbaijani) and gender patterns of multilingualism.

 Two sample chapters are presented in the paper “Atlas of Multilingualism in Daghestan: A case-study in diachronic sociolinguistics” (Dobrushina, Nina, Yury Koryakov & Mikhail Daniel), submitted to the journal “Languages of the Caucasus”.